 Delete Bibliographic Record

 Deletes the bibliographic record from the repository.
-This option is available only if there are no PO lines or inventory associated with the bibliographic record.
+This option is available only for a user with the Cataloger Extended role, and only if there are no PO lines or inventory associated with the bibliographic record.
 For information on deleting bibliographic records in bulk, see Deleting Sets of Bibliographic Records.

 View Bibliographic Record